At Woodlands we work with children and young people who may be:

 We have a team of over 20 teaching assistants who are trained as sensory TAs who support pupils on highly individualised programmes.

-We have 16 staff who are BSL 1 trained and a several who have attained BSL 2.
+We have several staff who are BSL 1 trained and one who has attained BSL 2.
 All staff are encouraged to develop their signing ability and this is supported throughout the school.

 We host a variety of clinics from medical services in sensory support including ophthalmologists, optometrists and audiologists.
 Parents and carers can attend these appointments with their child in school.

 We have access to the Plymouth, Devon and Cornwall Advisory Teams for Sensory Support as required to support pupils' learning and access needs.
 They support us in encouraging independent learning and the development of appropriate life skills.

 We incorporate advice provided by our own sensory specialist staff and external services into individual learning plans.